Strongly Local Hypergraph Diffusions for Clustering and Semi-supervised Learning: Experiments

 In the plots and tables, we use LH-2.0 to represent our LHQD or LHPR method and LH-1.4 to represent the 1.4 norm version from \S\ref{sec:pnorms}.
-The other methods we are comparing against include: (i) ACL~\cite{andersen2006local}, which is initially designed to compute approximated PageRank on graphs.
+The other four methods we compare are:\\ \emph{(i)} ACL~\cite{andersen2006local}, which is initially designed to compute approximated PageRank on graphs.
 Here we transform each hypergraph to a graph using three different techniques, which are star expansion (star+ACL), unweighted clique expansion (UCE+ACL) and weighted clique expansion (WCE+ACL) where a hyperedge $e$ is replaced by a clique where each edge has weight $1/|e|$~\cite{Zhou2006learning}.
-We chose to run ACL on the expanded graphs because ACL is known as one of the fastest and most successful local graph clustering algorithm in several benchmarks~\cite{Veldt-2016-simple-local-flow,liu2020strongly} and has a similar quadratic guarantee on local graph clustering~\cite{andersen2006local,zhu2013local}. (ii) flow~\cite{veldt2020minimizing}, which is the maxflow-mincut based local method designed for hypergraphs.
+ACL is known as one of the fastest and most successful local graph clustering algorithm in several benchmarks~\cite{Veldt-2016-simple-local-flow,liu2020strongly} and has a similar quadratic guarantee on local graph clustering~\cite{andersen2006local,zhu2013local}. \\ \emph{(ii)} flow~\cite{veldt2020minimizing}, which is the maxflow-mincut based local method designed for hypergraphs.
 Since the flow method has difficulty growing from small seed set as illustrated in the yelp experiment in \S\ref{sec:intro}, we will first use the one hop neighborhood to grow the seed set.
 (OneHop+flow) To limit the number of neighbors included, we will order the neighbors using the \textit{BestNeighbors} as introduced in~\cite{veldt2020minimizing} and only keep at most 1000 neighbors.
-(Given a seedset $R$, \textit{BestNeighbors} orders nodes based on the fraction of hyperedges incident to $v$ that are also incident to at least one node from $R$.) (iii) LH-2.0+flow, this is a simple combination of LH-2.0 and flow where we use the output of LH-2.0 as the input of the flow method to refine it. (iv) HGCRD~\cite{Ibrahim-preprint-hocrd}, this is a hypergraph generalization of CRD~\cite{wang2017capacity}, which is a hybrid diffusion and flow.\footnote{Another highly active topic for clustering and semi-supervised learning involves graph neural networks (GNN).
+(Given a seedset $R$, \textit{BestNeighbors} orders nodes based on the fraction of hyperedges incident to $v$ that are also incident to at least one node from $R$.) \\ \emph{(iii)} LH-2.0+flow, this is a combination of LH-2.0 and flow where we use the output of LH-2.0 as the input to the flow method to refine. \\ \emph{(iv)} HGCRD~\cite{Ibrahim-preprint-hocrd}, this is a hypergraph generalization of CRD~\cite{wang2017capacity}, which is a hybrid diffusion and flow.\footnote{Another highly active topic for clustering and semi-supervised learning involves graph neural networks (GNN).
 Prior comparisons between GNNs and diffusions shows mixed results in the \emph{small seed set} regime we consider~\cite{Ibrahim-2019-nonlinear,liu2020strongly} and complicates doing a fair comparison.
 As such, we focus on comparing with the most directly related work.}